fthidln/Book-Recommendation-System/README.md

 |8|Legend|Sharon Sala|
 |9|For My Daughters|Barbara Delinsky|
 |10|Memoirs of a Geisha Uk|Arthur Golden|

-With the same book title, it can be seen that the top 10 recommendation for Collaborative Filtering are more various comparing to Content-based Filtering.
+<br>With the same book title, it can be seen that the top 10 recommendation for Collaborative Filtering are more various comparing to Content-based Filtering.
 This is gonna be one of the proof that Content-based Filtering arise cold start issues.

 ## Reference